 This report describes the methods used, the findings of specialist studies, proposed amendments to the EMP and any recommendations of the EAP.
 This report has been compiled to make this information available to I&APs for review prior to the submission of the final report to DEFF, in order to promote transparent and informed decision-making.
-A thorough PPP is being conducted and all I&APs will be recognised and engaged, their inputs contributing to an enhanced project.
+A thorough PPP has been conducted and all I&APs have been recognised and engaged, their inputs contributing to an enhanced project.